 REPORTS TO: Patient Care Coordinator

-- Maintains current CPR certification.
+- Possesses and maintains current CPR certification.

 - Must be a licensed driver with an automobile that is insured in accordance with state/or organization requirements and is in good working order.

 - Must be capable of performing the job functions of this position with or without accommodations.